Refinance rates with Laurel Road start at 1.89%.

 Even SoFi, which launched its program in March 2017, has some fine print to read.
 It offers up to 12 months of forbearance, in three-month increments, over the life of borrowers’ repayment.
 And like Estelle, you must have lost your job “through no fault of your own.”

-As with SoFi, Earnest’s unemployment protection is restricted to an involuntary job loss.
-However, Earnest’s support also extends to borrowers in the following situations:
+As with SoFi, Earnest’s forbearance policy isn’t limited to an involuntary job loss.
+Earnest’s support also extends to borrowers in the following situations:

 - Your income has decreased, for example, due to a reduction in your work hours